 Not being authentic means projecting a persona that conflicts with your values and true character.
 This is like putting on an actor’s mask and playing a different character than the one that is truly you.
 It shows up in your not saying what you feel.
 You may project a “know it all” persona, while in reality you need to learn so much more.
 You may have a continuously reproachful air when you really have a soft disposition.
 You may be a leader who believes in showing no emotions when you really have a tender and kind heart.
 There are numerous ways we mask our authenticity.

 What a tragedy to live behind this type of mask.
 We can go through our entire life not knowing we wear a mask, or fearful of removing it as people will see the true person behind it.

 Authenticity requires continuous self-exploration and self-knowledge.
-This is a lifelong process as we are always changing.
+This is a life long process as we are always changing.
 This self-exploration alters our relationships with other people.
 People like us to stay the way we are.
-Changing is hard, but once we begin the journey of self exploration, there is no going back to being inauthentic.
+Changing is hard, but once we begin the self-exploration, there is no going back to being inauthentic.

 The most dynamic leaders we have are those who lead by their core values and make known who they want to be in the world and what legacy they want to leave.
 This type of leader is consistent in their behavior regardless of what situation they find themselves in.

 You may get people to respond to a request (especially if their pay is involved); but only when you establish deep, human, emotional connections with people will they go out of their way to accomplish the difficult tasks needed to get exceptional results.
 If you're not authentic, you're less likely to establish those connections.

 Authenticity is a state of being.
 You can’t fake it and don’t ever try to.
 People will know.